 If you want to visit Goa and leave the world behind whilst taking in the breathtaking views of Goa town and the countryside, start your soaring hot air balloon flight.

-Pequeno Island, also known as Bat Island is a small island off the coast, not far from Grand Island.
-Despite the name, the island is famous for its snorkeling!
+Pequeno Island, also known as Bat Island, is a small island off the coast, not far from Grand Island.
+The island is famous for the snorkeling opportunities it offers.

-If you want a break from the things to do in Goa centered around the mainland, the island boasts a number of water sports and activities such as kite surfing, snorkeling, scuba diving, dolphin spotting, and more!
+If you want a break from the things to do in Goa centered around the mainland, the island boasts a number of water sports and activities such as kite surfing, scuba diving, dolphin spotting, and more.

 23. Kayak at Sal Backwaters, South Goa